testsigma

 Metrics for Testing- Guide to Quality Assurance

 In the current scenario, quality control is the luring force behind the success and popularity of software products, which has drastically amplified the requisite of taking efficient measures for quality.
-Thus, software testers apply a solid drive to gauging their aims and efficacy, which is possible using various metrics for testing and Key Performance Indicators (KPIs).
+But how do you measure the efforts of the software testers and the software testing process?
+Software testing metrics can do that for you.

-Software testing metrics are the quantifiable indexes of the testing procedure, quality, productivity, progress, and overall health.
-The purpose is to boost the effectiveness and conclusiveness of the software testing operation and support the fabrication of better resolutions for future testing by delivering precise data about the test proceedings.
-A metric expresses the grade to which a system or a process possesses a given criterion in numerical stints.
+The goal is to boost the effectiveness and conclusiveness of the software testing process and support the fabrication of better resolutions for future testing by delivering precise data about the test proceedings.

 Significance of Metrics in Testing